 - Call Me MISTER (Mentors Instructing Students Toward Effective Role Models)

 - Student Nurses' Association

 - Teachers of the Future

-We have outlined the following 6 steps to help you start a club of your own interest.
+We have outlined the following 6 steps to help you start a student organization of your own interest.

-Sometimes what you are looking for is called something a little different from what you may think.
-Check the Student Engagement webpage to ensure a similar group does not already exist.
+Sometimes what you are looking for may be called something a little different than what you may think.
+Check the descriptions on the Organizations listed above to ensure a similar group does not already exist.
 If one exists, you can contact the current Advisor to learn how to get involved.

 All registered student organizations are required to have a current HGTC Full-Time Faculty or Staff member to serve as the organization’s Advisor.
 HGTC Adjunct or Part-time Faculty or Staff members may serve as Co-Advisors.
 Community members are not permitted to be advisors.

 Organization leaders must fill out the Annual Student Organization Agreement when registering as a new organization, as well as at the beginning of each academic year therafter.

 - Is your group academic or related to a major?
 Start with that department's faculty.